Radar Systems Lab

 Research in RSL runs the gamut from theoretical signal processing and concept development to experimental system development and open-air demonstration of advanced radar capabilities.
 Current topics of investigation include MIMO, waveform agility, adaptive transmission, dual-function radar/communication and spectrum sharing operation, direction-finding and signal classification, adaptive receive processing, and more.
 Radar research encompasses multiple disciplines including RF systems engineering, estimation & detection theory, high-performance computing (including real-time operation), optimization theory, and signal processing.
 Faculty and students are engaged in a wide variety of projects ranging from the design, construction, and experimentation of actual radar systems in hardware to the theoretical analysis and development of advanced mathematical concepts.

-RSL students are in extremely high demand, with recent internships and full-time employment at the Air Force Research Laboratory (AFRL) - Sensors Directorate in Dayton, OH; the Army Research Laboratory (ARL) – Sensors & Electron Devices Directorate in Adelphi, MD; the Naval Research Laboratory (NRL) – Radar Division in Washington, DC; Naval Surface Warfare Center in Dahlgren, VA; Naval Undersea Warfare Center in Newport, RI; Sandia National Laboratories (SNL) in Albuquerque, NM; MIT Lincoln Laboratory in Lexington, MA; Johns Hopkins University – Applied Physics Lab (APL) in Baltimore, MD; Georgia Tech Research Institute in Atlanta, GA; Dept. of Energy’s Kansas City National Security Campus in Kansas City, MO; Northrop Grumman in Baltimore, MD; L3-Harris in Plano, TX and Reston, VA; Lockheed-Martin in Littleton, CO; Systems & Technology Research (STR) in Woburn, MA; Leidos in Arlington, VA.
+RSL students are in extremely high demand, with recent internships and full-time employment at the Air Force Research Laboratory (AFRL) - Sensors Directorate in Dayton, OH; the Army Research Laboratory (ARL) – Sensors & Electron Devices Directorate in Adelphi, MD; the Naval Research Laboratory (NRL) – Radar Division in Washington, DC; Naval Surface Warfare Center in Dahlgren, VA; Naval Undersea Warfare Center in Newport, RI; Sandia National Laboratories (SNL) in Albuquerque, NM; MIT Lincoln Laboratory in Lexington, MA; Johns Hopkins University – Applied Physics Lab (APL) in Baltimore, MD; Georgia Tech Research Institute in Atlanta, GA; Dept. of Energy’s Kansas City National Security Campus in Kansas City, MO; Northrop Grumman in Baltimore, MD; L3-Harris in Plano, TX and Reston, VA; Lockheed-Martin in Littleton, CO and Moorestown, NJ; Leidos in Arlington, VA; Systems & Technology Research (STR) in Woburn, MA and Arlington, VA.

 Awards and Honors For RSL Students